Arthur-Kerensa/arthur-kerensa.github.io/setup-wiki.md

 ```
  - to the nginx config or it won't work.
   - At this point you should just copy [this nginx config](https://github.com/Arthur-Kerensa/arthur-kerensa.github.io/blob/master/nginx-settings.md) because all the previous nginx is screwed to hell...
+- This [info](https://docs.requarks.io/wiki/admin-guide/setup-nginx) is a good guide too, but note a few rules will need to be wiped out due to duplication caused presumebly by certbot.
+- [This](https://www.nginx.com/resources/wiki/start/) and [this](https://www.nginx.com/resources/wiki/start/topics/tutorials/config_pitfalls/) and [this](https://www.nginx.com/resources/wiki/start/) are worth reading.
+-

 ### Further installation
 - Wiki JS